| |

 He soars high, agile and air-borne,

-– bursting out
+bursting out of formation

 while I hover below ceilings